nkmane/alumni-portal/README.md

 | Student  | neha@gmail.com         | 123456    |

 ## 📁 Note
 This repository contains code only (no sensitive files or database dump).
 You can create your own DB using the structure.

+## 💡 What I Learned

+- Connecting PHP to MySQL using `mysqli`
+- Session management & secure login
+- Uploading files and storing in DB
+- Building responsive UIs with HTML/CSS
+- Real-time user interaction features
+- Using GitHub for version control and publishing projects

+## 🧠 Future Improvements

+- Admin analytics dashboard
+- AJAX-based real-time chat
+- Searchable alumni directory
+- File sharing in chat

 ## 👩‍💻 Developed By
 Nikita Dhondiram Mane – MCA Student

 ## 📄 License